Code-Institute-Submissions/K-Fit-Dojo/Mielestone 1/README.md

 ## Media

-Pictures are taken from the Facebook page of K-Fit Dojo (https://www.facebook.com/pages/category/Martial-Arts-School/K-FIT-Fitness-Dojo-2118288294883801/) with the permission of the owner and head coach.
+Pictures are taken from the Facebook page of K-Fit Dojo (https://www.facebook.com/pages/category/Martial-Arts-School/K-FIT-Fitness-Dojo-2118288294883801/).

 Video with interviews with coaches and fighters are taken from Youtube of K-fit Dojo (https://www.youtube.com/channel/UCLbXSqImkuPfYEdYyjJwRDw).

+All of picters and intervis are taken with permisson owenr adn Head Coch of K-Fit Dojo.